-Everything about Domaine la Roquete Chateauneuf du Pape , Rhone wine producer profile with wine tasting notes , wine and food pairing tips, best vintages, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews and images .
+Learn everything about Domaine La Roquete Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine la Roquete History, Overview

 Domaine La Roquete is owned by the Brunier family.
 Of course, as you know, the Brunier family is most famous for owning course, Vieux Telegraph.
 The holdings of the family also include vineyards in the Gigondas appellation.

 Frederic and Daniel Brunier took over the vineyard after their father, Henri Brunier purchased the estate from Rene Laugier.
 The property takes its name from one of the lieux-dits where their vines are planted, Roquete.

 Henri Brunier bought the property and handed it over to his sons, Daniel and Frederic Brunier in 1986.
 The Domaine is well placed in the center of the Chateauneuf du Pape village.